Communicating Effectively During Change

 - Managers feel the pressure to provide direction, make decisions and take responsibility.

-- Employees wonder what the change means in concrete terms for their tasks, their daily lives and their job security.
+- Employees wonder what the change will mean in practical terms for their roles, their day-to-day work and their job security.

-- Sceptics doubt, questioning the purpose and approach – often because they see blind spots or risks.
+- Sceptics express doubts and question the rationale and approach – often because they see blind spots or risks.

 - Champions want to understand how they can convince others, get them on board and guide them steadily through the change.